US STOCKS-Wall St opens little changed as oil edges up

 By Sruthi Shankar

-June 22 U.S. stocks opened little changed on Thursday as oil prices remained near multi-month lows, undermining efforts by major producers to stabilize the market.
+June 22 (Reuters) - U.S. stocks opened little changed on Thursday as oil prices remained near multi-month lows, undermining efforts by major producers to stabilize the market.

 U.S. crude traded up 0.45 percent at $42.71 per barrel.
 They closed down 1.6 percent on Wednesday after touching their lowest level since August.
 Global benchmark Brent was 0.83 percent higher at $45.19.